 Pastrami Smoking Temps

-This meat freezes well (we suggest freezing large, non-sliced portions) and to reheat you’ll want to add a bit of liquid to the pan and cover to create a steamy environment for the meat.
+To reheat, add liquid to a pan and cover to create a steamy environment for the meat.

 Equipment